 Can you tell us more about the rare disease you study?

 We study osteogenesis imperfecta (OI), which is a rare, genetic connective tissue disorder most characterized by bone fragility.
 There is a great deal of allelic heterogeneity, with over 18 genes that are known to cause OI.
 In addition, OI is a pleiotropic connective tissue disease that affects more than bone, and the phenotype can be highly variable depending upon genotype.
 In addition to bone fragility, individuals with OI may have loose joints, bone deformity, scoliosis, hearing loss, dentinogenesis imperfecta, and malocclusion.
-Individuals with OI also face many other challenges, particularly in regards to chronic pain, mobility, isolation, and transition of care from childhood to adulthood.
+Individuals with OI also face many other challenges, particularly in regard to chronic pain, mobility, isolation, and transition of care from childhood to adulthood.

 What are your current research projects?